I started Larimeloom in 2007, I was right out of high school, trying to find my place in the world.

 Larimeloom is a small company, each fase of the process is curated individually, with attention to detail.
 I want my work stay this way, growing and deepening my artistic capacities and my understanding of the human body and it’s beauty.

 Nothing feels and looks better on the body then natural materials.
 Also, to me, nothing is more thrilling to work with.
-This is why I select only the highest quality fabrics, made of natural fibres such as silk, wool, linen and cotton.
+This is why I select only the highest quality fabrics, made of natural fibers such as silk, wool, linen and cotton.

 Many of my wedding dresses I hand dye myself, using plant dyes (purple cabbage for a prudery blue, tea leaves for the loveliest ivory there is, onion peels or golden rod for a vibrant golden yellow, chestnuts for a warm brown, black-eyed-susans for a warm muted green, poppy petals for a dusty lavender) or non toxic acid dyes, in order to achieve the softly muted colors I so love to incorporate in my designs.
-The misty cloudy hues are mesmerising.
+The misty cloudy hues are mesmerizing.
 The light, flowing, breathable fabrics are enchanting.

 Each garment that leaves my studio is individually made by the hands of a person through every single step of the process.
 From the design and pattern, draped and drafted by me and altered to suit each client’s proportions, through the cutting, and the careful stitching and finishing.